dbernheisel/dbernheisel.github.io/src/pages/blog/phoenix-liveview-and-views/index.md

 `use Phoenix.View, root: "lib/my_app_web/live", path: ""`.
 This is [explained in the `Phoenix.View`
 docs](https://hexdocs.pm/phoenix/Phoenix.View.html#__using__/1-options).
 This
-can be wrapped up into a convenience though.
+can be wrapped up into a convenience macro though.
 Read on for more info.

+**This totally ignores LiveComponent** as an option.
+If your LiveView can be broken up into interactive components, then breaking out into a LiveComponent is a good option to look into and works just like a LiveView.
+For the purpose of this post and exploring how rendering works, we're going to treat LiveComponents the same as a LiveView.

 ## ToC